 Semester Abroad Policies

-- Students must maintain a minimum cumulative GPA of 3.0 at the time of applying.
+- Students must have a cumulative GPA of 3.0 to apply.

-- Students must not have any current and/or pending conduct sanctions at the time of applying.
+- Students must not have any current and/or pending conduct sanctions.

 - The study abroad program must be preapproved by the Quinnipiac University Department of Cultural and Global Engagement.

 - Students must maintain full-time status (12–16 QU credits) while abroad.
 Some countries limit enrollment to 12 QU credits.